kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-51-get-jwt.md

    - Key: **client_id**, Value: `{CLIENT_ID}` R

    Replace `{CLIENT_ID}` with your client ID.
-2. Go to the `Headers` tab and add two headers:
+2. Go to the `Headers` tab and add the header:
    - Key: **Content-Type**, Value: `application/x-www-form-urlencoded`
 3. Go to the `Authorization` tab and select:
    - **Type**: Basic